-We are told that god is like a gardener.
-If a worshipper does not “remain” in Jesus, s/he is like a branch cut from a tree and burned.
+We are told that God is like a gardener.
+If a worshipper does not “remain” in Jesus, s/he is like a branch that God cuts from the tree and burns.

-So we have the theme of pruning and the theme of fidelity and the theme of constancy—just as a branch constantly draws sap from a tree, we are encouraged to remain faithful and hence fruitful.
+So we have the theme of pruning and the theme of faithfulness and the theme of constancy—just as a branch constantly draws sap from a tree, we are encouraged to exercise fidelity so as to remain fruitful and productive.

-We are told we can’t bear fruit unless we remain “in” Jesus.
+We are told we can’t bear fruit unless we stay “in” Jesus.

-In the modern yoga tradition there is a modest and most famous teacher who lived to be a hundred, dying in 1989; His name was Krishnamacharya.
+In the modern yoga tradition, there is a modest and famous teacher who lived to be a hundred, dying in 1989; His name was Krishnamacharya.

-Today, he is globally known, but in his lifetime, he was only reputable in India, and other teachers if his era were much better known.
+Today, he is globally known, but in his lifetime, he was only reputable in India, and other teachers of his era were much better known.

 But I mention Krishnamacharya as one among many because, like Jesus, it was his followers who made his greatness known.
 Krishnamacharya’s important disciples changed world yoga and “glorified” his name.
-Out of the broad mix of influential yoga teachers of his era, other teachers are forgotten and Krishnamacharya is remembered—because his fruit was good.
-He had many disciples, and those who stayed loyal to him exclusively became extremely great.
+Out of the broad mix of influential teachers of his era, most were forgotten and Krishnamacharya is remembered—because his fruit was good.
+He had many disciples, and those who stayed loyal to him in an exclusive way became extremely great.